Climate and Average Weather Year Round in Rio de Janeiro Brazil

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.5 months, from October 8 to February 23, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is November 24, with an average of 6.5 kWh.
+The brightest month of the year in Rio de Janeiro is November, with an average of 6.4 kWh.

 The darker period of the year lasts for 2.6 months, from May 10 to July 30, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is June 25, with an average of 3.9 kWh.
+The darkest month of the year in Rio de Janeiro is June, with an average of 3.9 kWh.

 For the purposes of this report, the geographical coordinates of Rio de Janeiro are -22.903 deg latitude, -43.208 deg longitude, and 16 ft elevation.